mvousden/catch2-lets-explore/README.md

 You will need (I use):

- - gcc (8.2.1), but really any C++ compiler will work.
+ - gcc (8.2.1), but feel free to use your C++ compiler du jour.
 You'll need to edit the build scripts appropriately though.

  - Shell (4.4)